matteodegobbi/vault/ML/Embedding layer.md

 ### Padding and `padding_idx`

-Sequences of different lengths are padded to the same length.
-The padding token (usually index `0`) should not contribute to gradients, this is handled by torch with `padding_idx` parameter.
+If sequences of different lengths are padded to the same length.
+The padding token (usually index `0`) should not contribute to gradients as it shouldn't have any intrinsic meaning, this is handled by torch with `padding_idx` parameter.

 ---